Empowering Health Volunteers with Data Insights

 “It Just Works”

-Lilienfeld was already familiar with SQL before starting at D-tree, which made his onboarding process with Periscope Data by Sisense quick and easy.
+Lilienfeld was already familiar with SQL before starting at D-tree, which made his onboarding process with Periscope Data quick and easy.
 But he says the biggest advantage of Periscope is its usefulness even for those who don’t have any previous experience with data analysis.

 “The overall simplicity and ease of the platform is hugely important for us,” said Lilienfeld.
 “Public health experts on our team who aren’t technical but are interested in data can make visualizations with Periscope and easily explore data in our database in a user-friendly way.”